TerryMooreII/jquery-i18n/README.md

 }
 ```

-**Note: ** The langauge value doesn't have to be en_us format, you could also just have en or anything else that makes sense to your application as long as there is a file that exists in the path pattern above.
+**Note: ** The language value doesn't have to be en_us format, you could also just have en or anything else that makes sense to your application as long as there is a file that exists in the path pattern above.

 Methods
 -------